sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 There are two main ways to get a Git repository

-1. **init** - use a command to create a new empty repository
+1. **init** - use a command to create a new empty repository `git init`
-2. **clone** - copy an existing repository from somewhere else, usually online but not necessarily
+2. **clone** - copy an existing repository from somewhere else, usually online but not necessarily `git clone`

 In either case, you'll end up with a Git repository on your local machine that you can work with.

-This comes in the form of a folder, with a hidden `.git` folder inside it that contains all the data for the repository.
+This comes in the form of a hidden `.git` folder that contains all the data for the repository.

 The `.git` folder is what makes the folder a Git repository.

 ---

-### Init
+## Init

 Using the command git init will create a new Git repository in the current directory.